Young Adult Mental Health & Substance Abuse Treatment Centers

 Young adults are under enormous stress.
 Between academic pressure, workplace stressors, social anxiety, and struggles with self-worth and mental health, they often feel as if they’re underwater all the time.
 They don’t have enough hours in the day to fit everything in, and they never get enough sleep.

 Stimulant drugs seem to offer a way to cope with these pressures because they boost energy, enhance feelings of confidence and sociability, and create a sense of heightened productivity.
-However, studies show that stimulants do not increase learning or thinking ability when taken by individuals who have not been diagnosed with ADHD.
+However, studies show that prescription stimulants do not increase learning or thinking ability when taken by individuals who have not been diagnosed with Attention Deficit Hyperactivity Disorder (ADHD).
 Furthermore, stimulant drugs have dangerous physical and psychological side effects.
-In fact, the CDC reports that overdose deaths involving stimulants went up by nearly 35 percent over the past year.
+In fact, the CDC reports that overdose deaths involving stimulants have been steadily increasing over the past decade.

 Stimulant drugs are a category of substances that includes both illicit and prescription drugs.
-These drugs increase the amount of specific chemicals in the brain, including dopamine, creating feelings of alertness and euphoria.
+These drugs increase the amount of specific chemicals in the brain, including dopamine, creating feelings of increased alertness and euphoria.
+Young adults misuse stimulants to get more energy and enhance their ability to focus.

 The most common prescription stimulants are the ADHD drugs Adderall, Ritalin, Dexadrine, and Concerta.
 Other medical stimulants are amphetamine, methylphenidate, and pseudoephedrine.
 Illicit stimulants include methamphetamine (meth) and crystal meth, cocaine, and bath salts (synthetic cathinones).
 The party drug MDMA, also known as ecstasy or Molly, is sometimes classified as a stimulant because it has both stimulant and hallucinogenic properties.